cds-snc/covid-alert-app/README.md

 #### iOS

-- XCode 11.5 or greater
+- Xcode 11.5 or greater
 - iOS device or simulator with iOS 13.5 or greater
 - [Bundler](https://bundler.io/) to install the right version of CocoaPods locally
 - You also need a provisioning profile with the Exposure Notification entitlement.
 For more information, visit https://developer.apple.com/documentation/exposurenotification.